daniele-athome/roborock-v1-dustbin/README.md

 * mosquitto-clients (depends on libmosquitto0)
 * jq

-> TODO copy script to /usr/bin and start it somehow at boot (how?)
+Copy `dustbin.sh` into `/usr/local/bin/dustbin` and give it execution permissions.

+To start it at boot there is a sample upstart configuration file in `upstart/dustbin.conf` that should do the job (although I just copied it from Valetudo and I didn't really know what I was doing :P).
+Place that into `/etc/init` and

 ## Internals